kevinkoste/virgil/virgil-landing-page/README.md

 # Virgil Landing Page

-This is the repo for Virgil's landing page, a React SPA hosted as a static site on AWS S3. (virgilcard.com)
+This is the repo for Virgil's landing page, a React SPA hosted as a static site on AWS S3. [virgilcard.com](https://virgilcard.com)

 ### About

 * Giveaway: In early May, Virgil ran a giveaway that led to 1700 signups in less than a week
 * Conversion: The landing page has an email conversion rate of 32%
 * Referral System: Users could refer friends and track their odds of winning on their Giveaway Dashboard
-* How It Works: Our How It Works experience kept users engaged while we explained our business model (virgilcard.com/howitworks)
+* How It Works: Our How It Works click-through explained our business model [virgilcard.com/howitworks](https://virgilcard.com/howitworks)

 ### Technology